jayhonglee/mazeGame/README.md

 -   How to Run the game: After building the game, run `java -jar target/demonGame-0.0.1-SNAPSHOT.jar` to run the game.
 -   How to Test the game: Run `mvn test` in terminal to test the game.

 **Note: For the graphics used in the game to load properly, the root directory has to be the demonGame due to resources' paths.
-Please make sure the game is called from the demonGame directory.
-We recommend using IDE's such as Eclipse & Apache Netbeans as the above steps are automatically taken care for you.**
+Please make sure the game is called from the demonGame directory.**

 ---